Crash of a Piper PA-31-310 Navajo B in Grand Manan

 Crew:

-Sgt Leslie Edmund Thomas, pilot,
+Sgt Leslie Edmund Thomas, wireless operator and air gunner,

 Probable cause: